-- Route 71 should be realigned within Santa Cruz to serve the Soquel corridor between downtown and Morrissey.
+- Routes 71 and 91X should be realigned within Santa Cruz to serve the Soquel corridor between downtown and Morrissey.
 Between Ocean and Morrissey, Soquel is a walkable street with strong pedestrian connectivity to the surrounding neighborhoods and existing land uses that are supportive of transit including street-fronting retail and apartment buildings.
 Moreover, the City of Santa Cruz's General Plan identifies Soquel as an "activity center" or focus area for future development.
-This recommendation would support the "transit-emphasis corridor" designation by providing very frequent service, which should leverage further investments in transit speed and reliability. - South of State Park Drive, Routes 69W and 71 should essentially take one another's place, with Route 69W operating on the current Route 71 alignment along Freedom and Route 71 operating on the Route 69W alignment on Highway 1 and Main.
+This recommendation would support the "transit-emphasis corridor" designation by providing very frequent service, which should leverage further investments in transit speed and reliability.
+In order to reduce impacts on the Water and Front Street corridors, service could be increased on Route 4 or Routes 4 and 8 (depending on which previous recommendation is adopted) and/or on Route 66. - South of Aptos, Routes 69W and 71 should essentially take one another's place (in order to serve Aptos Village, Route 71 could remain on Soquel rather than Highway 1 between State Park Drive and Rio Del Mar Boulevard), with Route 69W operating on the current Route 71 alignment along Freedom and Route 71 operating on the Route 69W alignment on Highway 1 and Main.
 Route 71 would continue to serve Clifford on every other trip.
 This would improve travel times (and potentially reduce operating costs) on Route 71, which operates more frequently than Route 69W; it would better match service levels to demand on Freedom north of Watsonville; and it would increase service levels on Freedom south of Clifford within Watsonville.
 Service between Freedom Center and Watsonville would be reduced from three buses per hour to two, although all service would operate via a relatively path, rather than the circuitous route now used by the Route 71 Clifford branch.
 On Main, four buses would operate per hour north of Clifford and three to the south, rather than vice versa.

-The proposed changes are illustrated in Figure 53 on the following page.
+The proposed changes are illustrated in Figure 58 on the following page.

-Figure 53 Diagram of Proposed Routes 69A, 69W, 71 and 91X Alignments
+Figure 58 Diagram of Proposed Routes 69A, 69W, 71 and 91X Alignments